logicly-au/pmhc-mds-user-documentation/docs/reporting.rst

 Interpretation of remoteness counts
 -----------------------------------

-The PMHC MDS is a de-identified dataset and the Department of Health as custodian is mindful of its obligations to protect client privacy.
+The PMHC MDS is a de-identified dataset and the Department of Health, Disability and Aging (DoHDA) as custodian is mindful of its obligations to protect client privacy.
 One expression of this is the minimal collection of data locating clients’ residential location.
 No addresses are collected, only postcodes.
 Postcode is a commonly collected data item as it is